Windows Deployment Services

 Windows Deployment Services (WDS) is a deprecated component of the Windows Server operating system that enables centralized, network-based deployment of operating systems to bare-metal computers.
 It is the successor to Remote Installation Services (RIS).
 WDS officially supports remote deployment of Windows Vista and later, as well as Windows Server 2008 and later.
 However, because WDS uses disk imaging, in particular the Windows Imaging Format (WIM), it could deploy virtually any operating system.
 This is in contrast with its predecessor, RIS, which was a method of automating the installation process.

 WDS was first bundled with Windows Server 2008 and made available as a supplement for Windows Server 2003 R2.
-Microsoft deprecated WDS in Windows Server 2022.
-It can no longer deploy Windows 11.
+Microsoft deprecated some parts of WDS in Windows Server 2022.
+It can no longer deploy Windows 11 using a boot.wim file used directly from a Windows ISO or from physical media.

 Automated image capture and apply

 WDS functions in conjunction with the Preboot Execution Environment (PXE) to load a miniature edition of Windows known as Windows PE for installation and maintenance tasks.
 WDS functions as both a storage repository for the PXE network boot images as well as a repository for the actual operating system images to be installed on the target computer.

 When multiple boot images are available, PXE booting via WDS will present the end-user with a boot menu to select the image to load.